 Azores as Athena as seen leaving IJmuiden at the 6th of august 2011, one year before the collapse of Classic International Cruises.

 This ship is the oldest large passengership still sailing, besides Sea Cloud which was a former private yaught.
 She was launched at the 9th of september 1946 at the Gotaverken Arendal in Göteborg, Sweden.
 Her yardnumber was 611.
 The ship had a tonnage of 11.700 when she was built and there was room for 113 passengers in first class and 282 passengers in tourist class.
 She was launched for the Svenska Amerika Linje, the Swedish American Line, for the route between Göteborg and New York under the name of Stockholm.
-This was the fourth time this name was used in a company that just exsisted from the 1930's onwards.
+This was the fourth time this name was used in a company that just exsisted from the 1910's onwards.
 She had her trials in october of 1947 and her first crossing to New York took place at the 21st of february 1948.
 Stockholm was the first Swedish liner built after the second worldwar.
 This ship was also used for cruising, but this was just in the wintermonths, when North Atlantic crossings were not popular because of weather conditions.

 In 1953 the ship was rebuilt at the AG Weser Seebeckwerft in Bremerhaven, Germany.
 The first class was reduced to 86 passengers only and the tourist class was extended to 584 passengers.
 Also her tonnage grew to 12.644.
 In the 1950's, sailings to America were popular, and the company made good profits.
 At this time, the ship looked very different from now, her superstructure was much shorter and she had two large masts.